halghanmi/ExplainableSC/README.md

 # ExplainableSC - ExplanaSC Framework

-This repository encompasses the work, evaluation, and example use cases of the ExplanaSC framework.
-Specifically designed to aid requirements engineers, the framework facilitates the definition of information requirements essential for generating explainable smart contracts (XSC).
+This repository documents the construction of the ExplanaSC framework, smart contract decisions taxonomy from literature review, the results of framework evaluations, and the practical application demonstrated through example use cases.
+The primary purpose of ExplanaSC is to support requirements engineers in defining essential information requirements for the creation of explainable smart contracts (XSC).

+### The repository includes the following files:
-## Framework Iterative Process and Literature Reviews Grouping
+#### Framework Iterative Processes and SC Decisions Taxonomy

-The file includes:

 ### Aggregated Vulnerabilities

+Smart Contract Decisions Taxonomy from Literature Review

 A collection of aggregated vulnerabilities identified during the assessment process.